-- 10 (1) NAO and the Comptroller and Auditor General must jointly prepare a code of practice dealing with the relationship between NAO and the Comptroller and Auditor General. - (2) In doing this, they must (in particular) seek to reflect the principle set out in section 67(6) and (7) of this Act, subject to any limitations on that principle 15 that are agreed between the Commission, NAO and the Comptroller and Auditor General. - (3) NAO and the Comptroller and Auditor General must jointly review the code regularly and revise it as appropriate. - (4) In preparing or revising the code, they must consult the Treasury. - (5) They must also consider any proposals for revisions of the code made by the Commission from time to time. - (6) The code (including any revision) must be approved by the Commission. - (7) For this purpose, the chair of NAO and the Comptroller and Auditor General must jointly submit the code (or revision) to the Commission. - (8) If the Commission approves the code (or revision), the Commission must lay it before Parliament (stating the time from which it takes effect). - (9) NAO and the Comptroller and Auditor General must each comply with the code. - 11 (1) This paragraph applies for the purposes of NAO's approval of the code (or 30 any revision). - (2) The approval must be given at a meeting of NAO. - (3) The approval can be given only if at least one half of the non-executive members present and voting on the matter vote in favour of giving the approval. - (4) The requirements of this paragraph are in addition to any other requirements relating to NAO's procedure. - 12 (1) The code must - (a) in relation to the strategy required by paragraph 1, deal with - (i) the way in which it is to be prepared, reviewed and revised; 40 - (ii) the matters to be covered by it;
+- 10 (1) NAO and the Comptroller and Auditor General must jointly prepare a code of practice dealing with the relationship between NAO and the Comptroller and Auditor General. - (2) In doing this, they must (in particular) seek to reflect the principle set out in section 69(6) and (7) of this Act, subject to any limitations on that principle that are agreed between the Commission, NAO and the Comptroller and Auditor General. - (3) NAO and the Comptroller and Auditor General must jointly review the code regularly and revise it as appropriate. - (4) In preparing or revising the code, they must consult the Treasury. - (5) They must also consider any proposals for revisions of the code made by the Commission from time to time. - (6) The code (including any revision) must be approved by the Commission.

-(iii) the periods to be covered by it from time to time;
+by the code.

-- (b) deal with the way in which resources are to be provided for the purposes of paragraph 2(1); - (c) deal with the way in which estimates are to be prepared for the purposes of section 74 of this Act; - (d) deal with the way in which NAO is to make decisions for the purposes of paragraph 3; - (e) deal with the way in which NAO is to monitor the Comptroller and Auditor General's functions for the purposes of paragraph 4; - (f) deal with the way in which advice is to be given by NAO for the 10 purposes of paragraph 5, including the nature of the advice to be given; - (g) deal with the way in which the Comptroller and Auditor General is to charge fees and other amounts under paragraph 8; - (h) deal with the extent to which NAO's functions are to be delegated to the Comptroller and Auditor General (see paragraph 23 of Schedule 11); - (i) place restrictions upon the public comments that a non-executive member of NAO may make in relation to the carrying out of the Comptroller and Auditor General's functions. - (2) The code may also deal with the following - (a) the way in which reports required by paragraph 9 are to be prepared and the matters to be covered by those reports; - (b) matters about which NAO or the Comptroller and Auditor General (or both) are to consult the Commission from time to time; - (c) standards for corporate governance. - (3) This paragraph is not exhaustive as regards the matters that may be covered by the code.
+(7) For this purpose, the chair of NAO and the Comptroller and Auditor General must jointly submit the code (or revision) to the Commission.
+(8) If the Commission approves the code (or revision), the Commission must lay it before Parliament (stating the time from which it takes effect).
+(9) NAO and the Comptroller and Auditor General must each comply with the 5 code.
+(1) This paragraph applies for the purposes of NAO's approval of the code (or any revision).
+(2) The approval must be given at a meeting of NAO.
+10 (3) The approval can be given only if at least one half of the non-executive members present and voting on the matter vote in favour of giving the approval.
+(4) The requirements of this paragraph are in addition to any other requirements relating to NAO's procedure.
+(1) The code must- 15 12 (a) in relation to the strategy required by paragraph 1, deal with - the way in which it is to be prepared, reviewed and revised; the matters to be covered by it; the periods to be covered by it from time to time; deal with the way in which resources are to be provided for the 20 purposes of paragraph 2(1); deal with the way in which estimates are to be prepared for the purposes of section 76 of this Act; deal with the way in which NAO is to make decisions for the (d) purposes of paragraph 3; 25 deal with the way in which NAO is to monitor the Comptroller and Auditor General's functions for the purposes of paragraph 4; deal with the way in which advice is to be given by NAO for the purposes of paragraph 5, including the nature of the advice to be 30 given; deal with the way in which the Comptroller and Auditor General is (g) to charge fees and other amounts under paragraph 8; deal with the extent to which NAO's functions are to be delegated to the Comptroller and Auditor General (see paragraph 23 of Schedule 35 place restrictions upon the public comments that a non-executive member of NAO may make in relation to the carrying out of the Comptroller and Auditor General's functions.
+(2) The code may also deal with the following - the way in which reports required by paragraph 9 are to be prepared 40 and the matters to be covered by those reports; matters about which NAO or the Comptroller and Auditor General (or both) are to consult the Commission from time to time; standards for corporate governance.
+(3) This paragraph is not exhaustive as regards the matters that may be covered 45